anjaliii23/customer-behavior-analysis/README.md

 ### 🔹 Product & Category Performance

 * What are the top-selling categories and items?
-* Which products depend on discounts to drive sales?
+* Which products rely on discounts to drive sales?

 ### 🔹 Behaviour Patterns